The Fairy Tale Turned Reality Show

 This guy hit it on so many levels.
-If there were 75 levels to hit, from conversation to chemistry, to sensitivity, humor, EQ, life experience, amazing stories, he hit almost all of them.
+If there were 75 levels to hit, from conversation to chemistry, to sensitivity, humor, EQ, life experience, amazing stories, he hit almost all of them (i.e. my journal entry IRL?!).
 I've been fortunate enough to make friends with many interesting people in my day, and I go on a lot of lovely dates, but the complexity of this guy stood out to me.

 The reality show starts.

-Unfortunately, the fairy tale soon ended.
-The reality show started.
+Unfortunately, the fairy tale soon ended and the reality show starts.
 Because he didn't text me the next day.
 Or ask to see me that weekend.
 And a week goes by until I have to be the one to reach out and see if we’d have round number 3.

 And the answer was no...